-Mr. Hewitt is the Chairman and CEO of Hewitt Group Inc. and of the Hewitt Foundation following the sale of Hewitt Equipment Limited, the Caterpillar dealer for Québec, Labrador West and the Maritimes.
+Mr. Hewitt is the Chair and CEO of Hewitt Group Inc. and President of the Hewitt Foundation following the sale in 2017 of Hewitt Equipment Limited, the Caterpillar dealer for Québec, Labrador West and the Maritimes.
 Throughout his career, James has been active in both industry and community affairs.
-He has been a Board member of the Association de Construction de Montréal et Québec (ACMQ), the Canadian Construction Association (ACC) and the Montréal Board of Trade.
+He has been a Board member of the Association de Construction de Montréal et Québec (ACMQ), the Canadian Construction Association (ACC) and the Montréal Board of Trade and la Chambre de Commerce Montréal Métropolitain.
 He is a Past President of the Canadian Association of Equipment Distributors and served on the Board and as a Vice President on the Executive of the Associated Equipment Distributors in the United States.

-For many years, he was on the Board and the Executive of the Conseil du Patronat du Québec (CPQ) and as its Chair from 1994 to 1997.
-James currently serves on the boards of the Québec Veterans Foundation and the Thousand Island Boat Museum.
-In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal by the Government of Canada, a commemorative medal honouring significant contributions and achievements by Canadians.
+For many years, he was on the Board and the Executive of the Conseil du Patronat du Québec (CPQ) and served as its Chair from 1994 to 1997.
+He currently serves on the Board of the Québec Veterans Foundation and is Chairman of the Thousand Island Boat Museum.
+In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal by the Government of Canada and in 2025 the King Charles III Coronation Medal, commemorative medals honouring significant contributions and achievements by Canadians.